hersfeldtn/projectionpasta/README.md

   - opts and deg as above
   - proj1, proj2, aspect1, and aspect2 like above, projecting from 1 to 2, though note that usual "backwards" projection actuall projects from output map to input map (to find the corresponding input position for each output pixel)
   - x1, y1: the x and y inputs, with can be single numbers, lists, or arrays, but must be ordered such that each pair of values describes one point on the map
-  - get_lon: in addition to x and y outputs, return lon and lat coordinates for these points for, in order, map 1 treated as normal aspect, true coordinates based on aspect1, and map 2 treated as normal aspect
+  - get_lon: in addition to x and y outputs, return lon and lat coordinates for these points for map 1 treated as normal aspect, true coordinates based on aspect1, and map 2 treated as normal aspect
+- Proj_Points is essentially a slightly friendlier wrapper on Find_index, taking x and y points, lists, or arrays (in that same -1 to 1 range) and projecting them to the output map, returning x and y arrays
+  - proj_in, proj_out, aspect_in, aspect_out, opts, and deg as above

 There's also an addition Globe_gif function to produce a rotating globe .gif image using the Orthographic projaction, with these parameters:
   - file_in, file_out, proj_in, opts, deg as above